somaaazzz/unicorn/README.md

-This is an assignment for wbd
+This is the mock up project at wbd